UK FTSE rises as data, Shire deal underpin optimism

-Shire rose to an all-time high after beating competitors to buy ViroPharma, in a $4.2 billion deal implying a 64 percent premium to the stock price of the U.S. rare diseases specialist, compared with before the bid speculation started in September.
+Shire (SHP.L) rose to an all-time high after beating competitors to buy ViroPharma VPHM.O, in a $4.2 billion deal implying a 64 percent premium to the stock price of the U.S. rare diseases specialist, compared with before the bid speculation started in September.

-The hefty premium was seen as further evidence of a more bullish attitude by global firms, such as Verizon’s buyout of Vodafone from their U.S. joint venture and Twitter’s initial public offering.
+The hefty premium was seen as further evidence of a more bullish attitude by global firms, such as Verizon’s (VZ.N) buyout of Vodafone (VOD.L) from their U.S. joint venture and Twitter’s (TWTR.K) initial public offering.

 “Companies are looking at major acquisitions or initial public offerings because the market is right where they can generate some decent amount of money,” Danny Cox, head of financial planning at Hargreaves Lansdown, said.